code-philia/time-travelling-visualizer/docs/README.md

 The project has three layers:

 1. **Extension** (`extension/src/`): Hosts the webview, sends commands like `loadVisualization`

 2. **Web Frontend** (`web/src/`): React app that renders the scatter plot, handles user interaction

-3. **Backend** (`tool/server/`): Flask API that reads data from disk and performs computations like k-NN
+3. **Backend** (`tool/server/`): Flask API that reads data from disk and performs computations like KNN

 The "Load Visualization" flow:

-1. User clicks "Load Result" in VS Code
+1. User clicks "Load Result" in  vscode

-2. Extension sends `loadVisualization` message to the webview
+2. Extension sends `loadVisualization` message to the web view

-3. `plotView.tsx` receives it, makes HTTP calls to the Flask backend for each epoch
+3. `plotView.tsx` receives it, makes http calls to the flask backend for each epoch

-4. Data is stored in the Zustand global store (`state.unified.ts`)
+4. Data is stored in the Zustand global store (`state.unified.ts`).

-5. `chart.tsx` renders the scatter plot from the store data
+5. `chart.tsx` renders the plot from the store data.

 ---